 SANKOFA YOGA FOUNDERS

-Working over a decade in higher education as an administrator and professor, Tamisha received additional trainings from the Mindfulness in Education Network (MiEN), as she also works to bring mindfulness into schools and culturally sensitive environments.
-Tamisha is a peer-reviewer of Race and Yoga, the first peer-reviewed journal in the emerging field of critical yoga studies, and was also featured on Roland Martin discussion the benefits of yoga in urban communities.
+She has received additional trainings from the Mindfulness in Education Network (MiEN), as she also worked to bring mindfulness into schools and culturally sensitive environments.
+Tamisha is a peer-reviewer of Race and Yoga, the first peer-reviewed journal in the emerging field of critical yoga studies, and was also featured on Roland Martin's NewsOne Now discussing the benefits of yoga in urban communities.

 When she is not on the mat, you can find Tamisha and her husband, Marcus, traveling the world, running competitive races, watching low budget movies, and loving up on their rescue dog, Chance.
 To learn more about Tamisha, visit here.

 Welcome to Sankofa Yoga and Wellness Center!